Andehist DM NR Syrup

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect this medicine?
+What other drugs will affect Andehist DM NR Syrup?

 More about Andehist DM NR Syrup (brompheniramine / dextromethorphan / pseudoephedrine)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

 - Drug class: upper respiratory combinations